QuaSi-Software/Documentation/docs/quasi_description_energy_systems.md

 ## Seasonal thermal energy storage (STES)
 Seasonal thermal energy storages can be used to shift thermal energy from the summer to the heating period in the winter.
 Due to the long storage period, energy losses to the environment and exergy losses within the storage must be taken into account.
+Therefore, a stratified thermal storage model is implemented that is described below.

 ### Tank (TTES) and Pit (PTES) thermal energy storage